About Nesta

 Tim Leunig

-Tim Leunig served as a senior UK civil servant for a decade, including as Economic Adviser to Chancellors, Senior Policy Adviser to six other cabinet ministers, and Chief Analyst and Chief Scientific Adviser to the Department for Education.
-He invented the furlough scheme, the National Funding Formula for England’s schools, and created the Longitudinal Education Outcomes database.
-He has taught at the London School of Economics for 25.
+Tim is Chief Economist at Nesta.
+Tim Leunig served as a senior UK government adviser for a decade, including as an Economic Adviser to two Chancellors, Senior Policy Adviser to six other cabinet ministers, and Chief Analyst and Chief Scientific Adviser to the Department for Education.
+He invented the UK’s furlough scheme, the National Funding Formula for England’s schools, and Progress 8, the method for evaluating secondary schools.
+In the Autumn of 2023, he was the Prime Minister’s Education Adviser.
+He has taught at the London School of Economics for 25 years and is a multiple international prize-winning economist.
 He is also a Director of Economics at Public First.